P-Cymene

 p-Cymene is a naturally occurring aromatic organic compound.
-It is classified as an alkylbenzene related to a monoterpene.
+It is classified as an alkylbenzene related to monocyclic monoterpenes.
 Its structure consists of a benzene ring para-substituted with a methyl group and an isopropyl group. p-Cymene is insoluble in water, but miscible with organic solvents.

 Isomers and production

 In addition to p-cymene, two less common geometric isomers are o-cymene, in which the alkyl groups are ortho-substituted, and m-cymene, in which they are meta-substituted. p-Cymene is the only natural isomer, as expected from the terpene rule.
 All three isomers form the group of cymenes.

-Cymene is also produced by alkylation of toluene with propylene.
+Cymene is also produced by alkylation of toluene with propene.

 Related compounds

 It is a constituent of a number of essential oils, most commonly the oil of cumin and thyme.
 Significant amounts are formed in sulfite pulping process from the wood terpenes.

 p-Cymene is a common ligand for ruthenium.
 The parent compound is [(η6-cymene)RuCl2]2.
 This half-sandwich compound is prepared by the reaction of ruthenium trichloride with the terpene α-phellandrene.
 The osmium complex is also known.

 Hydrogenation gives the saturated derivative p-menthane.